Chance The Rapper Addresses The Rumors Surrounding His Forthcoming Albums

 — Chance The Rapper (@chancetherapper) July 17, 2018

-In regards to his work with Kanye in an isolated area of Wyoming, Chance stated “We’re up in the mountains around these wild animals—it’s very different out there—and we got some music done, and then he asked me if he could do an album with me,” Chance said.
+In regards to his work with Kanye in an isolated area of Wyoming, Chance stated “we’re up in the mountains around these wild animals—it’s very different out there—and we got some music done, and then he asked me if he could do an album with me,” Chance said.
 “I don’t know of a timeline on it yet, the trajectory of it, but he’s coming here to work on it some more.
 We’ve just started making it, but I don’t want to manipulate the situation and impose any time frame, because that can hinder you.”
 Earlier this summer, Chance shared the news that they were due to begin working on their collaborative effort in July.

 Chance stated that the pair already completed two songs together at the time of the interview.

-The artist also added (in relation to the Gambino project) that “We’ve got six songs that are all fire, but I think the album is going to be more than 14 songs.”
+The artist also added (in relation to the Gambino project) that “we’ve got six songs that are all fire, but I think the album is going to be more than 14 songs.”

 With no solid reports to corroborate an actual release date for any of the three aforementioned projects, fans can only wait and hope that they receive confirmed news of a release from the “All Night” artist sooner rather than later.